Data Processing Framework - Python Core

 >>> from ansys.dpf import core as dpf >>> dpf.connect_to_server(ip='10.0.0.22', port=50054)

-Once connected, this connection will remain for the duration of the module until you exit python or connect to a different server.
+Once connected, this connection remains for the duration of the module.
+It closes when you exit Python or connect to a different server.

 Release history Release notifications | RSS feed